 Sometimes a single ear might be effected and dog might tilt their head towards the effected side.
 Dogs might also keep shaking their head due to not being able to understand their inability to hear.

 Deafness in dogs might be congenital or acquired.
 Congenital deafness means hearing defects from birth.
 Acquired deafness in dogs might be due to the below reasons:

 - Excessive wax or dirt accumulations in the ears

 Treatment And Managing Deafness In Dogs:

 Unfortunately, congenital deafness cannot be treated.
-Whereas you could train your dogs to learn hand signals and hearing aids could also be used.
+You could however, train your dogs to learn hand signals and hearing aids could also be used.

 Acquired deafness due to infections or tumors, might require tests and examinations as recommended by the vet.
-Sometimes surgical interventions might also restore hearing in dogs.
+Sometimes surgical interventions can also restore hearing depending on the issue.
 Treatment options are to be discussed with the veterinarian.